AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-07-23-pira-design-and-use.md

 Give the agent only the access it needs.
 Run unfamiliar programs in a sandbox.
 Protect passwords and API keys.
 Require human approval for actions outside the local project.
 Keep email, messaging, publishing, deployment, financial, and account systems behind human approval and separate credentials.

+## Experience from sustained use

+I have used PIRA on local machines with three model configurations spanning GPT-5.4 through GPT-5.6.
+Most work runs in the default soft-safe mode: PIRA follows its safety rules while working automatically without approval for every routine step.
+Across these runs, I have not observed a destructive action.

+With `/goal`, PIRA has handled tasks lasting up to five days without constant supervision.
+Its responses are usually concise and clean.
+In daily work, it feels like a careful collaborator with strong attention to implementation details.

+PIRA has also helped when a difficult scientific problem ruled out several weeks of my ideas.
+It researched alternatives overnight and found a promising indirect route, giving the project a way forward.

+PIRA also improves under guidance.
+I proposed the designs for its internal tools, while PIRA implemented and refined them.

 ## Conclusion

 Researchers should gain useful help from strong agents while keeping the work simple and visible.